genesiscommunitysuccess/docs/docs/04_web/10_dynamic-layout/10_foundation-layout.md

 As explained in the [lifecycle info section](#element-lifecycle), this component may have its `disconnectedCallback` and `connectedCallback` lifecycle at unnecessary times, effectively wasting time re-initialising a potentially heavy resource.

 Use `LifecycleMixin` to access properties on the class, which can be used to run lifecycle functionality more thoughtfully.
-In the following example, we split out the resource-intensive work and conditionally call them when needed.
+In the following example, the resource-intensive tasks are called conditionally - only when needed.

 ```typescript
 @customElement({